Loris Magnani, Professor of Astronomy

 My past work has primarily focused on translucent molecular clouds.
 These objects can be studied both by optical and radio techniques.
 Their chemistry is simpler than that of the dark molecular clouds but, unlike the diffuse clouds, chemical species more complex than diatomics can be found (such as H2CO, C3H2, etc.).
 Although translucent clouds are distributed throughout the Galactic plane, they are most easily seen at high Galactic latitudes, away from the background confusion caused by dark clouds and giant molecular clouds along the Galactic plane.
 The overwhelming majority of the so-called high-latitude molecular clouds turn out to be translucent clouds.
 In the last decade, my research has focussed on three principal areas: 1) The large-scale distribution of molecular gas at high Galactic latitudes.
 2) Quantifying the turbulence characteristics of small molecular clouds.
 3) Developing a new technique to obtain the mass of small molecular clouds.

 I am currently studying the diffuse molecular component of the ISM (i.e., the atomic/molecular interface in small interstellar clouds) using the CH 3335 MHz emission line and the OH 1665 and 1667 MHz lines.
-I have also begun studying intermediate velocity molecular clouds with my graduate student, Allison Smith.
+I have also begun studying intermediate velocity molecular clouds with one of my graduate students, Allison Smith.
+My other student, Emmanuel Donate, is exploring the question of dark molecular gas at high Galactic latitude.

 List of Past Graduate Students Receiving Degrees: